 Pralognan-la-Vanoise is easily reached by car thanks to France’s excellent system of motorways and expressways.

-From Paris, Lyon, Strasbourg or Marseille, all the roads lead to Albertville where the dual carriage-way to Moutiers brings you closer to the village.
-From Moutiers, it will take you only 30-45 minutes to reach the altitude of 1,400 metres, to the “far away meadows” of Pralognan-la-Vanoise!
+From Paris, Lyon, Strasbourg or Marseille, all the roads lead to Albertville, where the dual carriage-way to Moutiers brings you closer to the village.
+From Moutiers, it will take you only 30-45 minutes to reach the village at an altitude of 1,400 metres.

-If you travel from America or Australia, take a flight to the Swiss airport of Zurich or Geneva and rent a car from there!
+If you travel from overseas, take a flight to Lyon or the Swiss airport of Zurich or Geneva, and rent a car from there!
 Geneva is actually one of the closest airports to the Savoie region.

 If you wish to visit this village from Paris on a 4-5 nights stay, take a TGV train to Moutiers and a coach from the little town’s station (www.altibus.com) that will take you directly to the resort.